- 17 February 2015

 The Czech Republic, Hungary and Poland became the first former Warsaw Pact countries to gain Nato membership in 1999.

 The next historic step came in 2004 when Estonia, Latvia and Lithuania, republics of the USSR until its collapse in 1991, along with Slovenia, Slovakia, Bulgaria and Romania were welcomed as Nato members at a ceremony in Washington.

 Bosnia, Montenegro and Serbia have joined Nato's Partnership for Peace programme - a first step towards membership.
 At a summit in Bucharest in early April 2008, NATO countries invited Albania and Croatia to join on schedule.

 Greece vetoed Macedonia's application, but the alliance agreed that the country would be invited when it settles its dispute with Greece over its name.
 The International Court of Justice ruled in 2012 that Greece had been wrong to veto the application.
-This opens the way to a new Macedonian bid, although it is not on the agenda for the Chicago Nato summity in May 2012.
+This opens the way to a new Macedonian bid.

 Nato was set up in the post-World War II atmosphere of anxiety, largely to block Soviet expansion into Europe.
 The collapse of the Soviet Union in 1991 and subsequent demise of the Warsaw Pact, therefore, left Nato with no obvious purpose.